flutter/website/src/docs/release/breaking-changes/mouse-tracker-annotation-requires-parameter-key.md

 ---
 title: MouseTrackerAnnotation requires parameter "key"
-description: [Brief description similar to the "context" section below.]
+description: MouseTrackerAnnotation now requires a new parameter "key", and several methods of MouseTracker are changed to take this key as the argument.
 ---

 # MouseTrackerAnnotation requires parameter "key"